jasonbrackman/arberator/README.md

 ### RenderTag Customization
 Customization may be useful for creating HTML, Markdown, or other custom tags that are not already provided.
+A `Renderer` can register valid `RenderTagEnum` types with `RenderTag` objects.
+By default, all `RenderTags` contain empty strings.
+The user can choose to override any number of tags as required.

+You can create a new `Renderer` from scratch and customize the `RenderTag`s that are appropriate.
 For example:

 ```Python
 from fictus.renderer import RenderTagEnum, RenderTag